Dhruvaraju/angular_alpha/NgRx.md

 - Every single piece of data in an application.
 - Data rendered on the screen
 - Configuration / Session / user preferences data.
-- I a user updates some of the details in a machine and logs to another machine they should be able to see all the changes made on the previous machine.
+- If a user updates some of the details in a machine and logs to another machine they should be able to see all the changes made on the previous machine.
 - State is single point of truth.
 An object tree that represents all of the data.
 - State is readonly, which can be changed by dispatching actions.
 - Eg: when you have an application with multiple tabs, on clicking a certain tab and opening the application in new browser tab,the application  should display the tab that was selected earlier.